-Social media marketing is all about having a strategy because without some organization, you’ll just be posting on various social media platforms without getting the desired results.
+Social media marketing is all about having an organized strategy.
+Without some organization, you'll just be posting on various social media platforms without getting the desired results.

 Before you can organize your social media strategy to actually work to your advantage and grow your business, you must first understand the three most important things: who your target audience is, what their needs are, and what your marketing goals are.